Nonprofit-Open-Data-Collective/r-crash-course/packages.md

 <br>

 These resources are meant mostly as a gentle introduction to the R universe to gain contextual knowledge about the ecosystem before diving into to serious study.

-They provide concrete examples to give you a sense of what learning a data programming langauge entails and how to spend your time as you get started.
+They are meant as high-level background information about R and the platforms like R Studio that make it easier to conduct your analysis and package results.
+They also provide lots of concrete examples to give you a sense of what projects might look like.

 <br>
 <hr>